 Investigators working on the Pediatric Cancer Genome Project develop a dramatically better computer tool for finding the genetic missteps that fuel cancer.

 For the sixth consecutive year, St. Jude is named as one of the top 10 institutions in the annual "Best Places to Work in Academia" list by The Scientist magazine.

 Researchers identify promising new therapies for the brain tumor ependymoma.
 The drugs are found by screening 5,303 compounds for activity against the tumor.

 A study of gene therapy developed at St. Jude and University College London offers first proof that the treatment benefits adults with hemophilia B, reducing the need for clotting factor to prevent bleeds.

-Work led by St. Jude scientists pinpoints genetic factors that make Hispanic children more likely than those from other racial and ethnic backgrounds to receive acute lymphoblastic leukemia (ALL) diagnoses and to die of the disease.
+Work at St. Jude identifies the genetic factors that make Hispanic children more likely to receive acute lymphoblastic leukemia diagnoses and die.

 Pediatric Cancer Genome Project (PCGP) scientists identify the mechanism that makes the childhood eye tumor retinoblastoma so aggressive and causes the tumor to develop so rapidly.
 The finding also leads investigators to a new treatment target and possible therapy.

 PCGP investigators discover that early T-cell precursor acute lymphoblastic leukemia (ALL), a subtype of leukemia with a poor prognosis, is fueled by mutations in pathways distinctly different from a seemingly similar leukemia associated with a much better outcome.
 The findings highlight a possible new strategy for treatment.